dleovl/Bootstrap/README.md

 ## Tweaks
 - [Back to Table of Contents](#table-of-contents)
 ### How do I get SpringBoard tweaks to work?
-Currently, only one unofficial method for SpringBoard injection is available:
+Currently, only one **unofficial** method for SpringBoard injection is available:
-- [Serotonin](https://github.com/mineek/Serotonin): A semi-non-ish-jailbreak tool that works on top of roothide Bootstrap to provide partial support for SpringBoard tweaks
+- [Serotonin](https://github.com/mineek/Serotonin): A **safe** semi-jailbreak tool that works on top of roothide Bootstrap to provide partial support for SpringBoard tweaks.

-Refer to this FAQ for proper uninstallation instructions (reverting Serotonin / switching from kfdmineek).

 ### How do I convert tweaks?